 We entered China by crossing over the border from Vietnam on a very long bus trip.
 Our long, overland journey ended in Nanning, China and what a pleasant surprise Nanning was!

 Nanning is much more modern and cleaner than we expected.
 It was here that we saw the tallest skyscrapers since being in Bangkok.
 The roads are wide, motorbikes have their own designated lanes, and bright, neon signs written in Chinese characters blanket the city.
-We all thought it looked much more modern than Bangkok, which came as a complete surprise.

 As we drove through the city, Kara said, “I can’t stop looking out my window.”
 She was mesmerized by the power lines, singular power lines neatly strung along the roads identical to those in the US.
 Gone are the tangled cobwebs of black power lines on every street corner that we have been seeing since Nepal.
 It feels refreshing to leave all of that behind.